Is the crawling milestone no longer necessary for a child's development? This article provides helpful…

 I’m sure all your children love listening to music, but when we want to open up the brain for higher learning, we have to kick it old school.
 Mozart and Bach (for example, Baby Beethoven or Baby Einstein) are really the musical artists we should be playing for our children when they do their homework or are problem solving.
 I know this concept is abstract for most of our parents, but the result music has on the brain is incredible.

 Even if your child doesn’t have a learning challenge, it is still important for them to develop Spatial Awareness.
 Your child can do any one of these activities at home and should be done on a regular basis.
-If your child does struggle with severe Spatial Awareness issues, you may want to find a center that works with Occupational Therapists (OTs).
+If your child struggles with severe Spatial Awareness issues, you may want to find a center that works with Occupational Therapists (OTs).
 OTs can help your child with specialized movement programs to create that awareness and open their world to higher learning.

 Integrated Learning Strategies is a Utah-based center dedicated to helping mainstream children and children with learning disabilities achieve academic success.
 Our services provide kids with non-traditional tutoring programs within the Davis County, Kaysville, Layton, Syracuse, Farmington, and Centerville areas.
 Reading tutors in Kaysville, Math tutors in Kaysville, Common Core Tutors in Kaysville, Tutors in Utah, Utah Tutoring Programs